Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/browsing_marketplace/add_new_marketplace_dialog.png" srcset="../images/user_guide/browsing_marketplace/add_new_marketplace_dialog.png 2x" alt="*Add new marketplace* dialog"/>

-WireCloud offers a built-in local catalogue called "My Resources", which allows you to search among the widgets, operators and mashups currently available for the user.
+WireCloud offers a built-in local catalogue called *My Resources*, which allows you to search among the widgets, operators and mashups currently available for the user.
 The following figure shows a screenshot of the *My Resources* for a user in a given instance of WireCloud.